Location: St. Paul, Duluth or Appropriate Field Location in Minnesota

 - Work with the Director of Land Protection, Stewardship Director, Director of Restoration, Staff Attorney and other Land Trust staff to implement other projects or programs as requested.

-- A minimum of three years’ demonstrated experience managing complex projects and/or conservation real estate transactions.
+- Three years of demonstrated experience managing complex projects and/or conservation real estate transactions.

 - Excellent communication skills and ability to work effectively in a team environment with a wide variety of individuals – such as landowners, stakeholders, partners, staff, and board members – in achieving organizational goals.